markuszm/npm-analysis/README.md

 Number of packages at that time: 676539

 The metadata and package analysis results are all stored in different databases.
-A dump of the databases can be found here: https://drive.google.com/open?id=1XKlainUy8qXk199DFslu_V5em_UglXmI
+A dump of the databases was previously uploaded to a Google Drive.
+If you are still interested in the dump, create a GitHub issue and I will do an re-upload.
 Unpack the tar file and use it as volumes for the docker-compose file.

 For some analyses like the code analysis we downloaded all npm packages.
 This package dump is 230 GB large.
 Due to this size, we cannot provide a dump to download.